-1) The new 2040 Comprehensive Plan was adopted in January 2021 and outlined the need for a housing study to identify housing gaps along with proposed updates to the zoning code to increase flexibility of housing options (eg accessory dwelling units).
+- 1) The new 2040 Comprehensive Plan was adopted in January 2021 and outlined the need for a housing study to identify housing gaps along with proposed updates to the zoning code to increase flexibility of housing options (eg accessory dwelling units).
 Staff will be working over the next 2-3 years to implement these initiatives.

-2) Staff will continue to work with developers to facilitate the development of affordable housing through support of Low Income Tax Credit Project Proposals and Tax Increment Finance Districts in blighted areas.

-3) The City's Zoning Code permits developers the opportunity to build on smaller lots (up to 20% of residential lots) so that smaller homes can be built, providing opportunities for affordable single-family residential new construction.

-4) The City will continue to support the provision and construction of multi-family housing.
-This is evidenced by the fact that over 1/3 of the housing stock in the community is multi-family.

-5) The City will continue to support Habitat for Humanity and Advocap, Inc by donating vacant residential lots to the organization for construction of new single-family homes for low-and moderate-income families.

-6) The City will continue to fund the owner-occupied and renter-occupied housing rehabilitation program.
+The Housing Study & Strategic Plan effort launched in March 2024 and a final report with recommendations is expected in Fall 2024. - 2) Staff will continue to work with developers to facilitate the development of affordable housing through support of Housing Tax Credit Project Proposals and Tax Increment Finance Districts in blighted areas. - 3) The City's Zoning Code permits developers the opportunity to build on smaller lots (up to 20% of residential lots) so that smaller homes can be built, providing opportunities for affordable single-family residential new construction. - 4) The City will continue to support the provision and construction of multi-family housing.
+This is evidenced by the fact that over 1/3 of the housing stock in the community is multi-family. - 5) The City will continue to support Habitat for Humanity and Advocap, Inc by donating vacant residential lots to the organization for construction of new single-family homes for low-and moderate-income families. - 6) The City will continue to fund the owner-occupied and renter-occupied housing rehabilitation program.
 This program provides opportunities for individuals to undertake rehabilitation projects and help preserve and maintain some of the existing affordable housing stock.